-Variable frequencies, ranging from moderate to high, were observed in France, Germany, Ireland and the United Kingdom.
+Moderate to high frequencies were observed in France, Germany, Italy, Spain, Belgium, the Netherlands, Ireland and the United Kingdom.

-Among the mutations with moderately decreased sensitivity, C-G79R, C-H134R, C-N75S and C-S135R are the most frequently detected mutations while the mutation B-H277Y was observed to further decrease since 2016.
+Among the mutations with decreased sensitivity, C-G79R, C-H134R, C-N75S and C-S135R are the most frequently detected mutations.